 - Written on a giant red doily, the names/ email addresses/ phone numbers of three babysitters, all of whom are available during both days and evenings.
 Each has been vetted by at least two mutual friends, has her own car, deigns to do dishes, and makes zero demands related to gluten.

-- Nestled in a heart-shaped box of chocolates, a coupon/IOU to clean out the family car once a week, without being asked, nor as the result of unwittingly picking a fight by suggesting “we” “do something” about “all those crumbs.”
+- Nestled inside a heart-shaped box of chocolates, a coupon/IOU to clean out the family car once a week, without being asked, nor as the result of unwittingly picking a fight by suggesting “we” “do something” about “all those crumbs.”

-- A hand-written letter on fancy paper thanking you for managing the family holiday card production each year.
+- A hand-written letter on fancy paper expressing gratitude for managing the family holiday card production each year.
 It will include phrases like “I recognize how much work it is to get a family photo in which no one is crying or yelling or thinking about divorce,” and “I really admire that given how much else you have on your plate you still remember to buy hundreds of holiday-themed stamps before they’re all sold out at the post office and the only remaining stamps are explicitly religious, but not the religion we practice,” and “I really appreciate you keeping track of my weird cousin’s new address in Spain and figuring out the first names of all my colleagues’ spouses.”

 - Wrapped in a beautiful pink-and-gold box, a promise to go one whole calendar month without uttering the words “I’m tired.”